 How to sign up¶

-Starting with Zulip 1.6 for Android and Zulip 1.7 for iOS, Zulip servers support forwarding push notifications to a central push notification forwarding service.
+Starting with Zulip 1.6 for both Android and iOS, Zulip servers support forwarding push notifications to a central push notification forwarding service.
 You can enable this for your Zulip server as follows:

 - First, contact firstname.lastname@example.org with the